eyal-lezmy/android-things-workshop/README.md

 }
 ```

-To start and stop the server, add the following code to your `MainActivity` class:
+Then, add the following code to your `MainActivity` class to start and stop the server:

 ```java
 private HttpdServer httpdserver;